liamchampton/tech-days/fundamentals-section/fundamentals.md

 - At all points, we will know the type of our variables, and what behaviour they expose.
 - Dynamic typing is slower and the compiler avoids runtime errors and fatal error cases due to undefined behaviours.
 - The fmt package is part of the standard library and allows us to format and print strings.
-- The go toolchain builds and runs our programs.
+- The Go toolchain builds and runs our programs.

 [Playground](https://go.dev/play/p/DCh2szuTTbm)
 ```go